 But which route is the best when using CBD?

 Unless you are willing and able to inhale cannabis flowers through a dry herb vaporizer (such as our favorite brand, Arizer ArGo), by combustion (e.g., smoking), or by using a nasal spray, the next best route is sublingual oils.

 Why Sublingual CBD?

-Do you know that when you take oral cannabinoids, like cannabidiol (CBD), you loose up to 94% of what you consumed?
+Do you know that when you take oral cannabinoids, like cannabidiol (CBD), you lose up to 94% of what you consumed?
 That’s right.
-When you swallow that expensive CBD gummy, tincture, capsule, water, coffee or edible treat you absorb as little as 6% of the total CBD concentration.
-For example, if you eat a 25 milligram gummy, you’ll absorb approximately 1.5 milligrams of CBD.
-That’s a lot of hard earned money going right down the drain (literally!).
+When you swallow that expensive CBD gummy, tincture, capsule, water, coffee, or edible treat, you absorb as little as 6% of the total CBD concentration.
+For example, if you eat a 25-milligram gummy, you’ll absorb approximately 1.5 milligrams of CBD.
+That’s a lot of hard-earned money going right down the drain (literally!).

-As with anything, there’s a time and place for everything.
-Gummies and capsules are still a good option, for example, for those with an aversion to the earthy taste of cannabinoid oils, such as an individual going through chemotherapy and suffering from nausea, or a young child who runs at the mere sight of medicine.
-It’s just important to keep in mind that with these methods, more of the substance will needed to achieve an effective, therapeutic dose.
+Gummies and capsules remain a good option for some people, though.
+For example, those with an aversion to the earthy taste of cannabinoid oils — including individuals going through chemotherapy and suffering from nausea or a young child who runs at the mere sight of medicine.
+Just keep in mind that with these methods, more of the substance will be needed to achieve an effective, therapeutic dose.

 Topical, Transdermal, Intranasal Oh My!

 There are numerous other ways, with various rates of bioavailability, to incorporate CBD into your life.
 Below is an infographic to help break down the various absorption rates of CBD based on the type of product.
-It also includes the typical onset and duration of each product.
+We also include the typical onset and duration of each administration method.

 Do you have any CBD-realted questions?
 Let us know in the comments below.